elastic/snyk-github-issue-creator/README.md

     'low', 'medium', 'high', or 'critical'.
 Default: 'medium'.
 -   `--autoGenerate, --no-autoGenerate`: If specified, GitHub issues will be automatically generated without a confirmation prompt.
 Default: No.
+-   `--dryRun`: Do not create any GitHub issues or labels.
 -   `--stdin`: Read Snyk Organization UUID and Snyk Project UUID from STDIN.
 Used instead of `--snykOrg` / `--snykProjects`.